 But if you do want a pew with a view, here are the seats to avoid on different types of aircraft flown by Qantas, Virgin Australia and Rex.

-Qantas Boeing 737: seats 9A and 9F are both missing a window.
+Qantas Boeing 737: seat 9A is missing a window

 Virgin Australia Boeing 737: seat 9A is missing a window